 Here are two really cool exercises to increase your emotional intelligence:

 - Convince yourself that your failures result from things you can change.

 The first exercise will not only help you connect better with the person across the table, it’ll also make you more emotionally self-aware.
 For example, when the person you talk to has great posture, straightening your own body will send subtle non-verbal cues to them, that they can trust you, help you realize what great posture feels like and also make you more empathic, because now you know how they feel when their body is in that pose.
 It’s one of those “fake it till you make it” scenarios, which helps you build better habits.

 The second exercise helps you become an optimist.
 Optimistic people continue to try, because they believe their actions make a difference, and are thus more likely to succeed.
 This is based on how they explain failures.
 They think bad events are temporary, external and specific, and that they have the power to change them for the better by improving the next time.
 So the next time something goes wrong, tell yourself: “It’s alright, this is going to pass, it’s just a one-time thing, I’ll improve and get better at this!”

 Do you know how many non-fiction books really have just one good point to make and then fill an extra 200 pages with additional information so they can actually publish it as a book?
-This one is NOT like that.
+Emotional Intelligence is NOT like that.
 It’s super comprehensive.
 After first introducing you to emotions in general and why they matter, Goleman then explains the idea of EQ, what constitutes it, why it’s great and how to improve it.
+A definite recommend.